Velko/8-bit-CPU/doc/BrainDump.md

 benefit from longer immediate values.
 It might be possible to vary which bits goes out to bus and which are used for microcode addressing.
 But I suspect that complexity increases greatly.

+It appears that simpler option would be just swich to 16-bit instructions.
+That will provide enough space for full 8-bit operands and allow up to 256 instructions.
+In combination with that, we might switch to 256 byte RAM.